TY - JOUR

 T1 - Antibiotics in inflammatory arthritis and background population one year before and after diagnosis

-T2 - a nationwide drug utilisation study
+T2 - a nationwide drug utilization study

 AU - Kragsnaes, Maja S